suganthan6/movie-time/README.md

-# Tvflix 🎞
+# Movie Time 🎞

 ## About this Repo 🚀

-Tvflix is a simple and responsive web app built using Vanilla JS, leveraging the power of Postman and the TMDB API to seamlessly fetch and display comprehensive movie details.
+Movie Time is a simple and responsive web app built using Vanilla JS, leveraging the power of Postman and the TMDB API to seamlessly fetch and display comprehensive movie details.
 This project serves as a template for larger applications.

 ### Key Features 🔍